zackw/www.owlfolio.org/content/research/the-conference-formerly-known-as-oakland-day-3.md

+---
-Title: The Conference Formerly Known as Oakland, day 3
+title: The Conference Formerly Known as Oakland, day 3
-Date: 2012-05-25 16:07
+date: 2012-05-25 16:07
-Slug: the-conference-formerly-known-as-oakland-day-3
+slug: the-conference-formerly-known-as-oakland-day-3
+...

 This day had a lot of interesting papers, but some of the presentations were disappointing: they spent their time on